MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/productivity/content-collaboration.md

 :::image type="content" source="../../media/emailattachments.png" alt-text="Use of email attachments.":::

-1. **Header:** This highlights the percentage of people who use attachments in emails that were not saved to OneDrive or SharePoint.
+1. **Header:** Highlights the percentage of people who use attachments in emails that were not saved to OneDrive or SharePoint.
-2. **Body:** This provides information about the value of sharing links to online files from a collaboration and security perspective.
+2. **Body:** Provides information about the value of sharing links to online files from a collaboration and security perspective.
-3. **Visualization:** The breakdown in the visualization is meant to represent the extent to which people who are attaching content in emails are using different modes (files not on OneDrive or SharePoint; links to online files; and links embedded in the email body):
+3. **Visualization:** The breakdown in the visualization is meant to represent the extent to which people who are attaching content in emails are using different modes (files not on OneDrive or SharePoint; links to online files; and links embedded in the email):
       - **Attach files:** The blue (colored) portion of the bar and the fraction (numerator/denominator) on the bar represents the percentage of people using attachments in emails.
-        - Numerator: The number of people attaching to emails files that were not saved to OneDrive or SharePoint within the last 28 days
+        - Numerator: The number of people who attach file to email that weren't saved to OneDrive or SharePoint within the last 28 days
         - Denominator: The number of people using attachments in any form in emails within the last 28 days
-      - **Links to online files:** The blue (colored) portion of the bar and the fraction (numerator/denominator) on the bar represent the percentage of people using attachments in emails and attaching links to files.
+      - **Links to online files:** The blue (colored) portion of the bar and the fraction (numerator/denominator) on the bar represent the percentage of people using attachments and attaching links to files in emails.
-        - Numerator: The number of people attaching to emails links to online files (saved to OneDrive or SharePoint) within the last 28 days
+        - Numerator: The number of people attaching to emails links to online files (saved to OneDrive or SharePoint) within the last 28 days.
-        - Denominator: The number of people using attachments in any form in emails within the last 28 days
+        - Denominator: The number of people using attachments in any form in emails within the last 28 days.
-      - **Embed links in email:** The blue (colored) portion of the bar and the fraction (numerator/denominator) on the bar represent the percentage of people embedding links in body of the emails.
+      - **Embed links in email:** The blue (colored) portion of the bar and the fraction on the bar represent the percentage of people who embed links in body of the emails.
         - Numerator: The number of people embedding links in emails of online files (saved to OneDrive or SharePoint) with in the last 28 days
         - Denominator: The number of people using attachments in any form in emails within the last 28 days
 4. **Link to resources:** Select this link to view help content.